Essential Technical Writing Skills

-- Complete Your Education – technical writers are encouraged when they possess a bachelor’s degree in a technical field such as engineering, information technology, or communications (Journalism, English, etc).
+- Complete Your Education—Technical writers are encouraged when they possess a bachelor's degree in a technical field such as engineering, information technology, or communications (Journalism, or English).

-- Take Different Courses and Training Programs – many skills such as technical writing and graphic design skills can easily be learned through online/onsite courses.
-It is wise to with investing in a course.
+- Take Different Courses and Training Programs—You can quickly learn many skills such as technical writing and graphic design skills through online or onsite courses.
+It is wise to with investing in a class.

-- Follow the Professionals – it is important to look at all the resources from subject matter experts that are from your field of interest, including their books, guides, articles, and training programs, etc.
+- Follow the Professionals—It is essential to look at all the resources from subject matter experts from your field of interest, including their books, guides, articles, and training programs.

-- Research Your Field – in order to consistently improve your skills, it is important that you have the access to all the good technical content resources, which means you’ll have to stay updated with your industry.
+- Research Your Field—To consistently improve your skills, you must have access to good technical content resources, which means you'll have to stay updated with your industry.

-- On the Job Training – there are a lot of employers that are willing to give training to technical writers in order for them to understand how things work within their organization.
+- On-the-Job Training—There are a lot of employers that are willing to give training to technical writers for them to understand how things work within their organization.
 However, it is equally important to show them your enthusiasm and dedication.
 Put together a compelling technical writer resume and go for it.

-Again – all you need is the determination to become a technical writer, and the technical skills will follow with the right investments.
+Again—all you need is the determination to become a technical writer, and the technical skills will follow with appropriate investment.

-The aforementioned list of technical writing skills is comprehensive enough for anyone to working on acquiring or improving them.
+The list above of technical writing skills is comprehensive enough for anyone to acquire or improve them.